cambridge-ceu/csd3/applications/RStudio.md

 r
 ```

-in that it crashes on the last call tries to display `r`.
+in that it crashes on the last call trying to display `r`.

 Moreover, `rstudio/1.3.1093` cannot be loaded and a fix is available as `ceuadmin/rstudio/1.3.1093` which is also able to work with `ceuadmin/R/latest` but not WebGL.